 In order to save some money, you can also pay yearly.

 Since this is allowed, you can also subscribe only for a month and download the podcasts that you want to listen to (the database contain about 2700 lessons at the moment I write).
 You can always re-subscribe later on to get the new podcasts.
 This way you will lose the other features (the app etc), but it may represent a good trade-off for you.

 - You can download every lesson in mp3 format.
 Hence you can listen to them on your favorite mp3 player everywhere you go.
 But this is probably something that most of podcasts can offer to you.

-- While I’m writing this post (October 2012) ChinesePod offers about 2700 lessons (and they add a new lesson per day).
+- While I’m writing this post, ChinesePod offers more than 2700 lessons.
 Even if I skipped the first two levels (they are too easy for me) I still have about 1700 lessons among which I can choose.
 This is great because for avoiding boredom I only want to listen to lessons on topics that I find interesting.

 - Most of language courses focus on the same topics (order food at the restaurant, ask for directions and so on).
 This is ok to start with but after a while my span of attention becomes too tiny for surviving to it.
 Despite the fact that also the ChinesePod lessons talk about the everyday life, I found them much more specific.

 So you can listen to the discussion between a taxi driver and a woman that doesn’t want to get in a taxi without safety belts, learn how to get the best discount card from your hairdresser or assist to the tragicomedy of a business man that almost loses his flight because her secretary misspelled his name while booking the ticket.

 In this way you learn a lot of small details about the Chinese daily life instead of getting bored and starting to wonder about the cute girl you met at Starbucks.